Joel Anthony: National team career

 During the summer of 2006, Anthony was selected to join the Canadian senior national team and participated with the squad, touring three European countries: Italy, Germany, and Slovenia.

 Anthony made his national team debut in the summer of 2008.
 He made a tremendous impact on the court for the Canadians, by setting both scoring and shot-blocking records for an individual game.
 However, Canada failed to qualify for the Beijing Olympics.

 The following summer, Anthony participated in the 2009 FIBA Americas Championship.
 He helped lead Canada to a 4th-place finish, losing in the bronze medal game to Argentina.
 Anthony had his best performance in Canada's semi-final loss to Brazil, in which he posted team-highs with 17 points and 8 rebounds.

 In the summer of 2010, Anthony once again competed for Canada in the 2010 FIBA World Championship.
 Canada lost all five of their games played, their worst ever performance in the international tournament.

 In August 2013, Anthony was again named to the Canadian national team, playing in the 2013 FIBA Americas Championship.

-Post-player career
+Post-playing career

 On May 21, 2020, the Hamilton Honey Badgers of the Canadian Elite Basketball League (CEBL) announced that they had appointed Anthony as player consultant.